 If you’re feeling festive, I’d love to hear what’s on your holiday wish list this year or tell me about a recent chronic illness-related gift you’ve received or gifted yourself in the comments section below.

 (Disclosure: This post contains affiliate links.)

 Healthyline has recently come out with a new series of far infrared and PEMF mats!
-The Cocoon line provides a full-body, 360-degree sauna experience – without the sauna and without the huge price tag of cocoon products by other brands.
+The 360 Wrap series provides a full-body, 360-degree sauna experience – without the sauna and without the huge price tag.
 If being wrapped up like a burrito isn’t your thing, Healthyline also sells regular PEMF mats and photon mats.
 Use the code fwf10 at checkout and receive 10% off plus free shipping.